-Introduction to the concepts, procedures, and application of electronic spreadsheets.
-Two hours lecture and four hours lab per week.
+Instruction in the concepts, procedures, and application of electronic spreadsheets.

 Lecture Hours: 2 Lab Hours: 4 Clinical Hours: 0 CIP: 11.0301 Prerequisites:

 ITSW 1391: SPECIAL TOPICS IN DATA PROCESSING TECHNOLOGY/TECHNICIAN

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
 Two hours lecture and four hours lab per week.